-WASHINGTON (AP) -- The Commerce Department reports on U.S. construction spending in June.
-The report will be released at 10 a.m.
-EDT Friday.
+WASHINGTON (AP) -- The Commerce Department reports on September U.S. construction spending at 10 a.m.
+Eastern Monday.

 ANOTHER GAIN: Economists expect spending rose 0.4 percent, according to a survey from the data firm FactSet.

 A SEVEN-YEAR HIGH: In August, spending on U.S. construction projects rose 0.7 percent to a seasonally adjusted annual rate of $1.09 trillion, highest since May 2008.
 Home building and government construction projects drove the increase, which followed gains of 0.4 percent in July and 0.6 percent in June.
 The 1.3 percent rise in August home construction reflected a 4.8 percent surge in apartment construction and a more modest 0.7 percent rise in construction of single-family homes.